 - Eligible for Work-study

-- Commitment to work for one year (August-May)
+- Commitment to work for one academic school year (August-May)

-- Enroll in a special 3-unit CR/NC [EE D 645] training class every Tuesday from 4-7PM, both Fall and Spring Semesters
+- Enroll in a special 3-unit Credit/No Credit [EE D 645 "Direct Experiences with Children] training class every Thursday from 4-7PM, both Fall and Spring Semesters

 - Desired Second Language Skills: Chinese, Spanish, Tagalog, Arabic, Vietnamese, Russian, Japanese, Samoan, Korean